-As of December 2016, unconventional gas zones accounted for 81% of all remaining reserves and 85% of annual gas production in the province.
+As of December 2017, unconventional gas zones accounted for 80 per cent of all remaining reserves and 87 per cent of annual gas production in the province.

 As of Dec.
-31, 2016, the province's remaining raw gas reserves were 1,485.1 10^9 m3, a 1.2 per cent decrease from the 2015 remaining reserves.
-The decrease in reserves occurred due to a natural decline and as a result of a significant drop in the number of wells drilled in 2016 from the previous year (353, compared to 531).
+31, 2017, the province's remaining raw gas reserves were 1,354.7 e9 m3, an 8.8 per cent decrease from the 2016 remaining reserves.
+The decrease in reserves occurred primarily due to a revision to Horn River reserves and the natural decline of conventional gas pools.

-Figure 3 illustrates the distribution of remaining conventional and unconventional gas reserves, with 57 per cent of the remaining recoverable reserves held in the Montney basin.
+Figure 3 illustrates the distribution of remaining conventional and unconventional gas reserves, with 72.8 per cent of the remaining recoverable reserves held in the Montney basin.

-Figure 4 echoes the distribution of remaining reserves by showing the gas production split by source (as at December 2016).
-The majority of production in the province now comes from the Montney.
+Figure 4 echoes the distribution of remaining reserves by showing the gas production split by source (as at December 2017).
+The majority of production in the province now originates from the Montney.